abauman97/Mojito/docs/docs/forms.md

 ```

 When this form is submitted the `Form` function will first preprocess the form data to combine fields with the same name, like the checkboxes above, into a list and remove fields submitted as empty strings before sending them to be validated by Pydantic.

+Form field names in in kebab case `field-name` will be converted to snake case `field_name` prior to being validated by Pydantic.

 ## Forms with files
 The `FormManager` is an asynccontextmanager providing the same functionality as form except it can be used within a context manager to maintain the open form data, alllowing for reading and working with uploaded files.
 This can also be used when you want to keep working with Starlettes `request.form()` data directly after data validation.